Our website uses cookies for statistical purposes.

 Auditing the annual accounts for a joint stock company in Russia requires an external auditor.
 In this sense, the following information is important if you are thinking of setting up a joint stock company in Russia:

-• • The internal audit can take place on its initiative, at the decision of the shareholders, following a meeting in this regard.
+• The internal audit can take place on the initiative and the decision of the shareholders, following a meeting in this regard.

 Transfer of shares of a JSC in Russia